-Set to become the next big thing in skincare, Facetheory touts itself as a 'natural' and 'clean' brand but while those words may mean lots of things to different people (or, perhaps, not much at all), that's not the real selling point.
-Much like adored skincare brand The Ordinary, it's the high-performing ingredients and affordable price tag (products start at £9.99 and nothing exceeds £24.99) which are most revered.
+Set to become the next big thing in skincare, Facetheory touts itself as a 'clean' brand but while that word may mean lots of things to different people (or, perhaps, not much at all), that's not the real selling point.
+Much like adored skincare brand The Ordinary, it's the high-performing ingredients and affordable price tag (products start at £7 and nothing exceeds £35 for individual products) which are most revered.
 Whatever your skin concern, there's probably a Facetheory product you'll be interested in adding to your repertoire.
 Blackheads and breakouts?
 Try the salicylic acid serum.
 Uneven skin tone?
 There are moisturisers, cleansers and targeted treatments which feature exfoliating acids and brightening vitamin C.

-On TikTok, the hashtag #facetheory has 39.8 million views and counting, and several products have gone viral (the Ocuwake Eye Cream EYE1 is the number one eye cream on TikTok Shop).
-It isn't just the internet's skincare enthusiasts who are impressed — experts are, too.
+On TikTok, the hashtag #facetheory has 73.4 million views and counting, and several products have gone viral (the Ocuwake Eye Cream EYE1 is the number one eye cream on TikTok Shop).
+It isn't just the internet's skincare enthusiasts who are impressed though — experts are, too.
 On Instagram, aesthetician Alicia Lartey often shares snapshots from her bathroom cabinet in which you'll always catch a glimpse of Facetheory (specifically the Mandelibright Serum S7, Exaglow Serum S10 and Lumizela Azelaic Acid Serum A15).
 "They are so good and very underrated," she responded to a follower who was intrigued by the brand's hype.
 Adding to social media's collective interest are the pretty incredible before and after videos (especially on TikTok, where users say the products have cleared up their skin), not to mention Reddit threads in which beauty lovers break down their skincare routines and share hidden Facetheory gems.

-Right now, the brand is holding their spring sale — up to 40% off selected products until 10th April.
+Right now, the brand is holding their summer sale — up to 25% off select products.
 But which buys, if any, are worth your hard-earned money?
 I'm a skincare-obsessed beauty editor and I tried £107 worth of Facetheory products.
 Here are my honest thoughts.